sholleman-cvet/JWT-Inspector/README.md

 Copy them into a [function library folder](https://www.autohotkey.com/docs/Functions.htm#lib).

 ## How it works
 With a JWT copied to the clipboard, press Alt + 0 to display the decoded JWT.
-The time until expiration is shown in the title of the GUI.